 Both 5k and 10k races start at 9:00 am from Alder Picnic Area.
 We’ll have a pre-race meeting five minutes before the start.

 The finish is also at Alder Picnic Area.
 Finishers will be given a cup and utensils for root beer floats.
 Guests can have root beer floats as well, we ask for a $5 donation.
-Fruit and water will also be available for recovery.
+Skout Organic bars and seeds, fruit, and water will also be available for recovery.

 Stay until the park closes at dusk.